 • Strengthen emotional resilience and develop healthy coping strategies

-As a parent, you may notice changes in your child’s behavior—sudden tantrums, withdrawal, or increased anxiety.
+As a parent, you may notice changes in your child’s behaviour — sudden tantrums, withdrawal, or increased anxiety.
 These are signals that they need support.

 How play therapy supports your child